netsym/primogeni/README.md

 1. We would launch Slingshot on Eclipse at this step.
 We recommend *Eclipse Indigo for RCP and RAP developers* Download the Eclipse IDE.
    * You can find it [here](http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/indigosr2).
      * Unzip the Eclipse package.
      * We need one dependency called `Afae` for syntax highlighting in Slinghsot.
-Checkout Afae from primessf svn and place it in plugins folder of eclipse directory you just downloaded.
-You can checkout afae from primessf svn, the username and password is guest for checking out afae.
-Use: svn co https://primessf.net/repos/pgc/trunk/tools/com.rohanclan.afae_1.2.0
+You can download the plugin [here](https://www.primessf.net/pub/Public/PrimoGENIProject/afae_plugins.tgz).
+Untar afae_plugins.tgz by `tar -zxf afae_plugins.tgz` and move `com.rohanclan.afae_1.2.0`, `com.rohanclan.imageviewer_0.9.1`, and `com.rohanclan.snippets_0.8.8` to the plugins folder of your eclipse installation.
+You need to restart eclipse after doing this
      * Open Eclipse executable.
 Set a directory for eclipse `workspace`, it can be any directory you like.
      * Importing Slingshot(primogeni/netIDE) as a project
        * a.
 Click on `File > New > Java` Project